pingbird/notes/notes/opinions/flutter.md

 	* This was mostly fixed on iOS and is much less noticeable on Android, in my experience building (very pretty) production apps it has never been a big issue.
 Impeller should fix any remaining issues with warmup.
 2. Web
 	* Yes the performance on web kinda sucks, I wouldn't use flutter web for most consumer web apps.
-	* No, using the DOM isn't a solution, the rendering pipeline of Flutter is fundamentally incompatible, LayoutBuilder is impossible in the web for example.
+	* No, the DOM isn't a solution, the rendering pipeline of Flutter is fundamentally incompatible, LayoutBuilder is impossible in the web for example.
 3. Compilation times
 	* Compilation times have gotten noticeably worse, particularly after Dart 2.0 and the migration to the CFE, I'm not sure what is going on there, would be really nice if it was faster.
 	* I don't have any numbers but anecdotally native Android seems slower at first (creating a new project, syncing gradle, etc.) but incremental compilation is a little faster.
 4. Rebuilds
-	* A common misconception that beginners have is that StatefulWidget is bad and you should avoid rebuilds at all costs, this is wrong, I should probably make a whole article on this.
+	* A common misconception that beginners have is that StatefulWidget is bad and you should avoid rebuilds at all costs, this is wrong, I could make a whole article on this.
 A rule of thumb is if something isn't likely to update every frame, don't bother optimizing for rebuild speed.
 	* Rebuilding something does not mean it gets re-rendered, RenderObjects only mark themselves for needing layout or paint when the properties actually change, so a redundant rebuild can actually be super cheap.
 	* If you observe a slow rebuild causing jank during an animation, try implementing it in something more efficient like a CustomPainter with your Animation passed to `repaint`.
 	* Finally, if the build overhead is unavoidable and you just want consistent frame times, there is a package called flutter_smooth which does some clever stuff to preempt rendering.
-* Async
+5. Async
 	* I dunno, never experienced performance issues with async.
 	* There were some bad benchmarks GetX did that compared the performance of Stream, which may have been a source of confusion in the community.
 	* Ten times faster than nothing is still nothing, the overhead of a callback is on the scale of nanoseconds so a relative difference doesn't make a large impact to your program.

-### Flutter Web
+## Flutter Web

 Flutter web kinda sucks in a lot of aspects, it feels like you are using an emulator, the performance is often poor, it takes a long time to load, accessibility is nonexistent, SEO, no inspect element.